 Missing anything?
 Shop Online

 This project is built around stock wall-hung cabinets available in a variety of sizes.
+Make sure to verify dimensions if not using cabinets listed in Materials.
 We used two 24-inch-wide cabinets and one 12-inch-wide cabinet to make the credenza.
 These wall-hung cabinets measure 30 inches in height.
 You can change the design to fit your needs.
 We made our cabinet box approximately 17 inches deep; you can also modify the depth if you need a shallower cabinet in your room.
 You will lose serving surface area, but you may gain a great project that fits your room better.

 The top and base assembly are made from two layers of plywood with a veneer edging.
 Cut the 3/4-inch plywood to size (Project Diagram, Cutting List and Drawing 1) for the top/bottom panes (A) and the sides (B) (Photo 1).
 If you are using different-size cabinets, measure the overall length of the boxes and add 2 inches to determine the actual length.